bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rund.md

 ### Mathematical Profile (Excerpt):
 * His parents were Victor Rund and Martha von Neumann.
-* Victor and Martha had two children, the eldest being a daughter Armgard (1921-2014) who was nearly five years older than her brother Hanno, the subject of this biography.
-* The reason that Victor and Martha chose the names Armgard and Hanno for their children was that they were fans of the 1897 novel Buddenbrooks by Thomas Mann about a family from northern Germany and these names were those of two characters in the novel.
-* This made the Rund family decide to emigrate and, later in 1933, they travelled to Eldoret in Kenya.
 * Victor Rund earned a living as a teacher of German, teaching in schools in Natal and the Cape of Good Hope.
 * Hanno, at the age of ten, attended a primary school in Cape Town.
 * The Groote Schuur Primary School, in Rondebosch, a southern suburb of Cape Town, was founded in January 1936 and Hanno Rund attended the school from the time it opened in temporary accommodation.